rsdoiel/shorthand/INSTALL.md

 1. Go to [github.com/rsdoiel/shorthand/releases/latest](https://github.com/rsdoiel/shorthand/releases/latest)
 2. Click on the green "shorthand-binary-release.zip" link and download
 3. Open the file manager find the downloaded file and unzip it (e.g. shorthand-binary-release.zip)
-4. Look in the Unziped folder and find dist/windows-amd64/shorthand.exe
+4. Look in the unziped folder and find dist/windows-amd64/shorthand.exe
 5. Drag (or copy) the *shorthand.exe* to a "bin" directory in your path
 6. Open Bash and and run `shorthand -h`